 One of the most obvious negative impacts of online learning, is the inability to connect with other students.
 Studies have suggested that those students who take part in online learning activities fail to foster collaborative learning skills.
 Even more worrisome is the lack of student to faculty interactions that occur in online learning environments, when compared to traditional classroom environments.
 While online learning can be conducive to some aspects of learning, certainly other facets are harmed.
 For example, academic integrity is a big worry, in online learning environments, as it can be easier to be academically dishonest in an online setting.
 This has proved to be a worry in recent times, because so many students are being forced to take part in an education that takes place solely in an online format.

-Another aspect of education that is critical to the success of a student, but that is often left out of the conversation when comparing online education to the traditional “brick and mortar” education is, that of mental health.
+Another aspect of education that is critical to the success of a student, but that is often left out of the conversation when comparing online education to the traditional “brick and mortar” education is, that of rising student mental health issues.
 Research shows that up to 25% of students under the age of 18 suffer with issues surrounding mental health, yet only a small percentage of these students actually receive the treatment they need.
 While there are current calls to increase awareness surrounding mental health in students, putting students in an online environment may make it even more difficult for school employees to identify when a student may be suffering from mental health issues.
 Additionally, it could prove to be harder to give students mental health resources if school employees are only interacting with students via online resources.
 It is already hard enough to encourage people in need to seek out mental health resources, due to stigma surrounding mental health; therefore, it is plausible that only interacting with students in an online environment may decrease the odds of persuading a student to seek out mental health resources if they need them.

 Additionally, as previously mentioned, online education may reinforce inequalities already present in society and cause those who are in a minority or disadvantaged to suffer differing amounts when compared to their more advantaged peers.
 For example, researchers who investigated stigma students on Harvard University’s campus, discovered that students who possess concealable stigmas face severe mental health problems if they do not interact with similar others.
 Individuals who deal with concealable stigmas are usually minorities, as notable concealable stigmas are being a member of the LGBTQ+ community, suffering from mental disorders, or being in severe poverty.
 Strikingly, students with concealable stigmas report much lower self-esteem and negative impact of their stigma when compared to individuals who have concealable stigmas or who do not possess any stigma at all.